OSSEC HIDS Content Pack

 • ossec.log: Plain text service log containing messages related to OSSEC component startup, shutdown, internal state changes, errors, and operational warnings.
 Scope: All OSSEC systems (manager and agents).

 • active-responses.log: Plain text log recording the execution of active response actions (for example, command invocation, target address, and result).
 This log reflects what OSSEC attempted to do in response to an alert, not necessarily what the underlying system enforced.
-Scope: Any system with active responses enabled (manager and agents).
+Scope: Any system with active responses enabled (manager and or agents).

-• firewall.log: Plain text log recording firewall-related activity associated with OSSEC active responses, such as IP address blocking actions performed via firewall scripts (for example, firewall-drop.sh).
+• firewall.log: Plain text log recording firewall-related activity associated with OSSEC active responses, such as IP blocking actions performed via firewall scripts (for example, firewall-drop.sh).
 Entries typically reflect actions taken by OSSEC against the local firewall rather than a complete record of firewall traffic.
-Scope: Systems where firewall-based active responses are executed (typically agents, but can include the manager if configured).
+Scope: Systems where firewall-based active responses are executed (typically agents, but may include the manager if configured).

 alerts.json